awsdocs/amazon-sagemaker-developer-guide/doc_source/sms-video-ot-worker-instructions.md

 You can use the worker UI to navigate between video frames and use the tools provided to identify unique objects and track their movement from one from to the next\.
 Use this page to learn how to navigate your worker UI, use the tools provided, and complete your task\.

-It is recommended that you complete your task using a Google Chrome web browser\.
+It is recommended that you complete your task using a Google Chrome or Firefox web browser\.

 **Important**
 If you see annotations have already been added to one or more video frames when you open your task, adjust those annotations and add additional annotations as needed\.